 Q: Do I need to know any yoga poses before I arrive at class?

 A: It is not necessary to know yoga poses before your first class, however, a quick search on Google or a review of websites such as the Yoga Journal do have a lot of visuals you could have a peek at just to know what to expect.

 Q: How soon before class should I arrive?

 A: Usually no more than 10 minutes before class is scheduled to begin so that your instructor has time to prepare the room for the whole class.
-When you arrive, choose your space and lie back on your mat and relax until class is ready to begin.
+When you arrive, go up the stairs into our snug area if you’re early and help yourself to tea/coffee, or come along into the studio and choose your space and lie back on your mat and relax until class is ready to begin.